vipul-khedekar/mellowic_music-player-discovery/README.md

     <img width="90%" height="90%" src="https://firebasestorage.googleapis.com/v0/b/github-profile-v1.appspot.com/o/projects%2Fmellowic%2FScreenshot%202022-12-21%20at%2019-57-36%20Mellowic%20-%20A%20music%20player%20and%20discovery.webp?alt=media&token=6eff10c1-970c-45e5-8d34-c836a94c74e6" alt="home-page">
 </div>

 **Discover trending music, top artists, and lyrics.
 Shows now playing or paused song using icon toggles.
 Get location-based recommendations or filter by genres from a great collection of music libraries.
-All these features are packed in one super-app, with four colors' six-toned combination for a sleek modern look.**
+All these features are packed in one super-app, with four colors' six-toned combination for a sleek modern interface.**

 **Tech Used: ReactJS, Redux Toolkit, Javascript, Styled Components, SwiperJS, React Router, Axios, React Icons, RapidAPI, HTML, CSS and SASS/SCSS.**